TL-System/plato/README.md

 "python.linting.pylintEnabled": true
 ```

+**Tip:** When working in Visual Studio Code as the development environment, one of the project developer's colour theme favourites is called `Bluloco`, both of its light and dark variants are excellent and very thoughtfully designed.
+The `Pylance` extension is also strongly recommended, which represents Microsoft's modern language server for Python.

 ### Running Plato

 To start a federated learning training workload, run [`run.py`](run.py) from the repository's root directory.
 For example: